 * A ‘looked after child’ or a child who was previously looked after but immediately after being looked after, became subject to an adoption, residence or special guardianship order.
 A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22 (1) of the Children Act 1989).

-For consideration under criteria 5 to 7 a Supplementary Information Form is required (See Form below)
+For consideration under criteria 5 to 7 a Supplementary Information Form is required (See the PDF document for the Form below)

 These criteria will also apply for mid-year admissions, given the school’s maximum capacity.

 In the event of oversubscription a waiting list will be held for the Reception Year until the end of the Autumn Term.

 All applications, including late applications, will be handled in accordance with the co-ordinated admissions scheme published by Essex County Council in the Primary Education in Essex booklet.

 In the event of a ‘tie break’ situation those living closest will be given the highest priority, as defined in the Primary Education in Essex booklet.

 If the Governors refuse an admission the parents are given the right of appeal – details of the Appeals Procedure are available from the School Office.